-Together, UCM and the BHC Collaborative will sponsor a grant initiative designed for the community benefit program that extends financial support to local non-profit, communitybased organizations that provide programs and initiatives to under-resourced target audiences.
-The grant initiative aligns with one of the three primary health priority areas outlined in the Framework for Community Benefit Priorities - Building Trauma Resiliency.
+Together, UCM and the BHC Collaborative will sponsor a grant initiative designed for the community benefit program that extends financial support to local non-profit, community-based organizations that provide programs and initiatives to under-resourced target audiences.
+The grant initiative aligns with one of the three primary health priority areas outlined in the Framework for Community Benefit Priorities - Improving Trauma Resiliency.

-Based on the findings from the 2018-2019 Community Health Needs Assessment (CHNA), building trauma resiliency, with a focus on violence recovery and mental health, was identified as a health priority to address in the UCM Service Area.
+Based on the findings from the 2021-2022 Community Health Needs Assessment (CHNA), trauma resiliency, with a focus on violence prevention, trauma recovery, and mental health, was identified as a top health priority to address in the UCM Service Area.
+Residents expressed that violent crime was the most prioritized health need for both children and adults.
+This was supported by survey results, focus group responses, and secondary data.

-One third of Chicago's homicides and violent crimes occur within 5 miles of UCM.
-The homicide rate in this catchment area is nearly three times that of the rest of Chicago (61/100K vs 23/100k).
-Between November 2016 and October 2017, there were 944 shootings, 351 homicides, and 11,365 incidents of violent crime reported in this area.
-1,2 The majority of trauma patients receiving care in UCM either live and/or have suffered violent trauma in UCM's most immediate 12 zip code service area, which comprises 34 of the 77 community neighborhoods in Chicago.
-This 73 square mile service area inhabits nearly 650,000 residents, of which the majority are historically underserved and minority populations; 78% African-American, 12% Hispanic.3
+The overall homicide rate in the UCM Service Area is ~ 1.5 times higher than that of the rest of Chicago (56/100K vs 37/100k)1.
+What's more, the ED visit rate for assault by firearms for young adults (ages 18-39) is in the 95th percentile in Illinois and over double the rate for the City of Chicago.
+The majority of trauma patients receiving care in UCM either live and/or have suffered violent trauma in UCM's most immediate 12 zip code service area, which comprises 34 of the 77 community neighborhoods in Chicago.
+2020 census data show that 626,264 residents inhabit this 73 square mile service area, of which the majority are historically underserved and minority populations; 73.7% African-American, 14.6% Hispanic or Latino.2

 In Chicago communities, violence continues to be a considerable health issue.
-Beyond immediate health consequences, violence has a significant impact on the well-being of
+Beyond immediate health consequences, violence has a significant impact on the well-being of Chicagoans by contributing to: